HotMaps/datapackage-validation/README.md

 ```Shell
 pip install -r requirements.txt
 ```
-*you might need to use pip3 in some distributions*
+*You might need to use pip3 in some distributions.*

 Then execute script with command:
 ```Shell